dregmi08/cse15l-lab-reports/labreport5.md

 __Lab Report 5__
 ---
 One particular lab activity that I would like to revisit would be the exploration of the different ways in which you can use `find` and `grep`.
-In my own lab report 3, I explored 5 different way in which `grep` could be used, including commands such as `grep -v`, `grep "" file_name`, and `grep -c`.
+In my own lab report 3, I explored 4 different ways in which `grep` could be used, including commands such as `grep -v`, `grep "" file_name`, and `grep -c`.
-For this report, I am going to explore 5 ways in which you can use the `find` command.
+For this report, I am going to explore 4 ways in which you can use the `find` command.

 ***Some of the terminal output is ommitted because of how long it is***